ansible/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 Requirements for the AWS modules are minimal.

-All of the modules require and are tested against recent versions of boto - check the module documentation for the minimum required version for each module.
-You'll need the boto Python module installed on your control machine.
-Boto can be installed from your OS distribution or python's "pip install boto".
+All of the modules require and are tested against recent versions of boto, usually boto3.
+Check the module documentation for the minimum required version for each module.
+You must have the boto3 Python module installed on your control machine.
+You may also need the original boto package.
+You can install these modules from your OS distribution or using the python package installer: ``pip install boto3``.

 Whereas classically Ansible will execute tasks in its host loop against multiple remote machines, most cloud-control steps occur on your local machine with reference to the regions to control.